-Princess cancels summer cruises to Alaska and the Caribbean
+Princess cancels summer cruises from Seattle to Alaska and all its cruises to the Caribbean

 Passengers may request a refund or a fare credit plus extra perks worth 25% of what they paid.

 Also, Holland America Line, which operates 14 ships, last week canceled all of its Alaska, Europe and Canada/New England cruises in 2020.
-The cancellations were part of a larger decision to “extend our pause in cruise operations into the fall,” the line’s president, Orlando Ashford, said in statement.
+The cancellations were part of a larger decision to “extend our pause in cruise operations into the fall,” the line’s president, Orlando Ashford, said in a statement.

-Seabourn, which operates five ships, last week said it was putting all of them on “pause” through at least Oct.
+Seabourn, which operates five ships, last week said it was keeping all of them on “pause” through at least Oct.
 13. Seabourn had previously announced a pause through June 30.

 Carnival Cruises last week announced plans to restart cruises from Galveston, Texas, and Miami and Orlando, Fla., on Aug.
 1. All other sailings in North America will be suspended through Aug.
 31.